LizzyMaybeDev/Patcher-Explanation/README.md

 - In Patcher 1.5 beta 3 they Removed Chunk Lighting Fix due to complaints of stuttering

+- The Compact Chat rewrite and Limit Chunk Updates were pretty much done by [Moulberry](moulberry.codes/)

 ## Known Planned features for patcher
 - Entity backface culling - WIP
 - Chat timestamps on hover - Show timestamp for messages when you hover over them like [this](https://i.imgur.com/pR3aDv4.png) **(this isnt a concrete example its just to show the idea of what the final feature might look like)**